 Data from the federal Agency for Toxic Substances and Disease Registry (ATSDR) shows that workers at job sites in Ellwood City and New Castle, Pennsylvania were exposed to dangerous asbestos levels.
 Communities surrounding these facilities have become concerned about the health risks.
 Both sites are also among 28 areas of "primary concern" identified by the ATSDR.

 The likely result is that claims of injury because of asbestos exposure should to continue for years to come.
 Concerns about unimpaired asbestos claimants and bankrupt defendants have led to efforts to limit who can file asbestos related claims and how much compensation defendants must pay in Pennsylvania.

 Pennsylvania courts have established procedures and rulings to manage asbestos litigation within the state.
 Those fall into the areas of evidence of: physical impairment; case management orders; deferring punitive damages; several liability; and successor liability.
 Here are details of those:

-Pennsylvania law allows plaintiffs with non-malignant asbestos related diseases to file a second lawsuit and recover damages if they later develop an asbestos related cancer.
+Pennsylvania state law allows plaintiffs with non-malignant asbestos related diseases to file a second lawsuit and recover damages if they later develop an asbestos related cancer.
 In Simon v.
 Pacor, however, the Pennsylvania Supreme Court ruled that plaintiffs are not entitled to compensation for asymptomatic pleural thickening without physical impairment.
 In other words, pleural thickening alone is not enough to bring a claim for asbestos-related injury in Pennsylvania courts.
 A plaintiff must also have a physical impairment in order commence a lawsuit.